BehshadBabai/Dasmoto-s-Arts-Crafts/README.md

 ## Setup
-You can run this program on your local machine by opening the index.html file on a browser
+You can run this program on your local machine by opening the index.html file on a browser having all the files

 ## Usage